Charulatha0725/servicenow-ui-policy-project/README.md

 # ServiceNow UI Policy Project

+## Project Title
-Project: Enforcing Mandatory Fields Using UI Policies
+Enforcing Mandatory Fields Using UI Policies

-Description:
+## Platform
+ServiceNow

+## Description
 This project demonstrates how to enforce mandatory fields using UI Policies in ServiceNow.

-Condition:
 When the Incident State changes to "In Progress", the Priority field becomes mandatory.

-Tools Used:
-ServiceNow Platform
-UI Policies
-Update Sets
+## Steps Performed
+1. Created a new Update Set.
+2. Created a UI Policy for the Incident table.
+3. Set condition: State is In Progress.
+4. Added UI Policy Action to make Priority field mandatory.
+5. Tested the policy in the Incident module.

+## Result
+When the Incident State is changed to "In Progress", the Priority field becomes mandatory.